 See our subscriptions page for annual rates.
-Members can also elect to pay £750.00 for life membership and be exempt from paying a future subscription while they remain a Retired Member.
+Members can also elect to pay a one-off lifetime membership fee and be exempt from paying a future subscription while they remain a Retired Member.

 The Retired Member subscription will be calculated from the date the application is reviewed, not from when you actually retired.
 This means that a revised subscription greater than the Retired Member rate could be payable in the year of transfer as you may be paying a higher fee for the first part of the year.

 Life members should also be aware that you may still be required to pay a subscription amount in the year of transfer if the transfer takes place part way through the year.

 If you decide you wish to work again at some point in the future, then you can revert to your previous membership level by completing an application to reinstate .
 Your subscription will be adjusted accordingly.